-The ING New York Marathon is a very popular race.
-Rated alongside the best marathons such as London and Chicago, this is considered a must for most
+The New York City Marathon is a very popular race.
+Rated alongside the best marathons such as Boston and London, this is considered a must for most

 marathon runners.
-With 48,000 participants, 2 million cheering New Yorkers and excellent scenery the atmosphere is always electric and will be
+With 50,000 participants, 2 million cheering New Yorkers and excellent scenery the atmosphere is always electric and will be a

 joy for anyone running.